dsoprea/go-exif-knife/README.md

 ## Overview

-A command-line tool to perform a multitude of surgical operations on the EXIF data in any file.
+A command-line tool to perform a multitude of surgical operations on the EXIF data in any file that contains it.

+**Under active development.**